About a year

 after my experience of being involved with a psychopath, I had a conversation with an acquaintance about dating and trust.

-He said that when he was much younger, he had begun dating a woman he was enamored with.
-He said he admired what he saw as her beauty, strength and intelligence, and he was very physically attracted to her.
-Things were going well…until she lied to him.
-The lie revealed the fact that several other things she told him were also lies.
+He told me that when he was much younger, he had begun dating a woman he was enamored with.
+He idealized her beauty, strength and intelligence, and he was very physically attracted to her.
+Things were going well, he said… until she lied to him.
+The lie she told revealed the fact that several other things she told him were also lies.
 I asked him what he did.
 His response?

 “Naturally, I ended the relationship immediately.”

-There is nothing psychopathic about what my acquaintance did — ending the relationship simply made good sense.
+There was nothing psychopathic about what my acquaintance did.
+Ending the relationship because he learned this woman was a liar simply made good sense.
 Why do I say there was nothing psychopathic about it?

 Because I had this conversation with a psychopath.